pymal-developers/pymal/README.md

 1. Install nose2 (A really good package for running tests - `pip install nose2`).
 For more data look on [nose2](https://github.com/nose-devs/nose2 "nose2").
   If you decided to install nose 2, i recommend on the plugin nose2-cov for code statistics - `pip install nose2-cov`.
 2. Navigate to the python-mal directory
-3. Create a text file named account_settings.json and put your MAL username and password in dict under 'password' and 'username'.
-4. Run `nose2` or `python -m unittest` with a lot of parameters that i don't know.
+3. Run `nose2` or `python -m unittest` with a lot of parameters that i don't know.

 Make sure you don't spam the tests too quickly!
 You're likely to be IP-banned if you do this too much in too short a span of time.